perchrh/aws-s3-demo/README.md

 *There are no code examples for v2 api, only (outdated) snippets*

 ### Amazon cloud basic concepts ###
-S3 is (one of) Amazon Cloud's storage solution.
+S3 is one of Amazon Cloud's storage solutions.
 Amazon Cloud is called AWS.

 A **bucket** is a container for objects stored in Amazon S3.
 Every object is contained in a bucket.